ImSythn/Rekindled-OpenGL-Build/README.md

 # Rekindled-OpenGL-Build
 This is a Rekindled demo.
-A Darksouls, diablo III esk game.
+A Dark Souls, Diablo III-esque game.

 Playable online demo: https://imsythn.github.io/Rekindled-OpenGL-Build/